TylerTemp/SaintsField/README.md

 #### `AssetPreview` ####

-Show an image preview for prefabs, Sprite, Texture2D, etc. (Internally use `AssetPreview.GetAssetPreview`)
+Show an image preview for prefabs, Sprite, Texture2D, Addressable `AssetReference`, etc. (Internally use `AssetPreview.GetAssetPreview`), or on  type.

 Note: Recommended to use `AboveImage`/`BelowImage` for image/sprite/texture2D.